FrankYeah/front-end-front-enter/page1/part2/README.md

 <p>

 *  You need to finish home page in this part, we usually set URL as index.html , beside the home page, we also call it as landing page, the target of landing page is to attract attention from viewer. designer and engineer must treat it seriously.
-*  There are logo and icon ready:
+*  There are logo and icon ready: https://drive.google.com/open?id=1KA1laH0ZA3LVWWLWWRG2b6nf14ZBznYW
-*  Layout design from UI/UX ready:
+*  Layout design from UI/UX ready: https://frankyeah.github.io/Front-Enter/index.html
+*  About mobile version, you should shrink the website into 320-479px width and then finish it; about ipad version, you can follow your idea to design it.
+*  Do not mimic my way to design CSS, complete it by yourself is important.

 </p>